Workshop on the Art of Prose

 - Cultivate the formation of their own personal genre (style).

-Venue: The workshop will be held at the Center for Hellenic Studies Studies in Nafplio, Greece.
+Venue: The workshop is held at the Center for Hellenic Studies Studies in Nafplio, Greece.

-Selection of participants: The selection of participants will be made by the workshop coordinator, author Stratis Haviaras.
+Selection of participants: The selection of participants is made by the workshop coordinator, author Stratis Haviaras.

-Announcement of results: The notification of successful candidates will be made in early April (April 1-3) and selected participants will be notified by the CHS GR by email and telephone.
+Announcement of results: Successful candidates are notified by the CHS GR via email and telephone.

-Certificate of participation: At the end of the workshop you will receive a certificate of participation by the CHS GR.
+Certificate of participation: At the end of the workshop participants receive a certificate of participation by the CHS GR.

 What else is required for participation in the workshop?